NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/scripts.rst

 adios_db_add_labels
 ...................

-This script will add likely labels to the records, based on a set of criteria developed int eh code -- it will not correctly label everyting, but should give you a good start.
+This script will add likely labels to the records, based on a set of criteria developed in the code -- it will not correctly label everything, but should give you a good start.

 ::